onetep-devel/tutorials/source/T12_pentacene_embedding.rst

 To further investigate the use of EMFT in ONETEP, you could look at the effects of:

- - changing the active region further -- perhaps including more C atoms, excluding H atoms, etc.,
+* changing the active region further
+  -- perhaps including more C atoms, excluding H atoms, etc.,
- - using block orthogonalisation,
+* using block orthogonalisation,
- - using other functionals for either the high or low level of theory -- semi-local functionals can be used for the higher level, although this is of course not expected to produce a significant advantage,
+* using other functionals for either the high or low level of theory -- semi-local functionals can be used for the higher level although this is of course not expected to produce a significant advantage

-and many other possibilities.
+... and many other possibilities.

 TD-EMFT: excitations of pentacene-doped p-terphenyl
 ===================================================